radiylon/nba-picks-svc/README.md

 ## Installation
 1. Clone the repository
 2. Create a `.env` file and add your BallDontLie API key as `BALLDONTLIE_API_KEY=your_api_key`
+3. Change your node version to `v18.20.3`
-3. Install dependencies with `npm install`
+4. Install dependencies with `npm install`
-4. Run the app locally with `npm run dev`
+5. Run the app locally with `npm run dev`
-5. Run test suites with `npm run test` or individually:
+6. Run test suites with `npm run test` or individually:
     - Unit tests `npm run test:unit`
     - Contract tests `npm run test:contract`